I'm a Birth Father: What does that Mean?

 View Waiting Families

-As a birth father you’re just like every other biological father, only the term ‘birth father’ is used to refer to a man who’s child is being or has been placed with an adoptive family.
+As a birth father you’re just like every other biological father.
+The term ‘birth father’ is used to refer to the biological father of an adopted child, or child for whom adoption is planned.
 It is just as important for you to understand your rights and how they apply to the adoption process as it is for the birth mother of the child.

 Birth fathers…